 So, you may see some reviews saying that a collar didn’t work for them, which some of our researchers experienced too firsthand with their pups.
 That can happen.
 All training tools have a margin of error.
 Your dog may not respond to citronella collars but prefer ultrasonic vibration collars.
 Maybe the source of the barking is old age and confusion, so citronella collars wouldn’t be as effective.
 Bear this in mind as you review the collars we recommend below.

 WWVVPET makes a fantastic simple spray dog collar.
 It is highly effective, humane, and controllable.
-First of all, our research panel loved how it has a remote control which means that you can have a direct cause and effect with the mechanism of the collar.
+First of all, our research panel loved how it has a remote control, meaning you can have a direct cause and effect with the mechanism of the collar.
 The remote control has an impressive range of 152 metres which means you can use this collar at a great distance from your dog.
 If you have a large garden like mine, you’ll know how handy this large remote range really is!

 This collar uses long-lasting, rechargeable batteries that can reportedly remain on standby for 5-7 days.
 When the battery is low, the red light on the collar will flash, so you’ll never be caught out without battery.
 Recharging is simple with the USB cable that comes with the kit.

 We love how lightweight and small the collar is as citronella collars can be very cumbersome, which we mentioned about our second choice.
-The manufacturer claims you can fit this collar of a dog of any size over 6 months and 3kgs.
+The manufacturer claims you can fit this collar on dogs of any size over 6 months and 3 kgs.
 That is relatively true but not quite.
-The widest width is 54cm so if you have a giant breed, double check this will work for them.
+The widest width is 54 cm so if you have a giant breed, double check this will work for them.
 If not, opt for the Barktec collar.

-The spray chamber comes with capacity for 25-35 sprays.
-It’s great that the manufacturer includes a full citronella spray in the kit too.
+The spray chamber comes with a capacity for 25-35 sprays and the manufacturer includes a full citronella spray in the kit too.
 As you’ll see, it is quite rare for the company to do this!
 The citronella spray they give you is fully safe to use with your dog and provides up to 400 refills.
 It will last you for ages!

 It is a shame that the WWVVPET collar isn’t fully waterproof.
 It’s only resistant to light rain and the moist atmosphere in wet grass.
 So, you wouldn’t be able to use this on a heavy rainy day or around large bodies of water.

-With all that said, this is citronella collar ticks all of the boxes.
-It is easy to use, it is remote controlled and has incredible battery life.
+With all that said, this citronella collar ticks all of the boxes.
+It is easy to use, remote controlled and has incredible battery life.
 A winner all around!

 If you are looking for a reliable cheaper alternative to the models we mentioned before, the Kaiercat Citronella Collar will get the job done!

 The collar has the capacity for between 25 and 30 sprays at a time but is easily refillable like the others on this list.
 Though unlike our previously mentioned products, the starter pack does not come with a refill, unfortunately so bear that in mind.
-There are three spray modes according to the sensitivity of your dog and the strength their respond to.
+There are three spray modes according to the sensitivity of your dog and the strength they respond to.

 The Kaeircat is a smart device.
-It lets you know by way of LED lights when the battery is low and when the spray is low.
+It lets you know by way of LED lights when the battery and spray are low.
 Therefore, you can trust you will know when it needs topping up.
 Not that you will need to charge it too often.
-Our team of independents experts noted this collar can stay awake for up to 7 days depending on how frequently you use it.
+Our team of independents experts noted this collar can stay awake for up to 7 days depending on how frequently it is used.
 Charging it is simple with the USB cable they include.
 Easy-peasy!

 We also love the fully adjustable silicone straps here but it is more limited in terms of sizing than the previous two models we mentioned.
-The smallest size is 20cm and the largest is 68cm.
+The smallest size is 20 cm and the largest is 68 cm.
 Excellent for extra-large breeds which makes us happy, but not so ideal for toy breeds, kind of like our number two option.